 - BRONZE (200 points) – awards gold, 33x Apexis Crystals and an Invader’s Abandoned Sack (25x Apexis Crystals and 25x Garrison Resources) plus a chance to have one of the parts for the Arcane Crystal Module (Trading Post item to build an auctioneer).

 Each reward can be looted once per week so if you manage to get Platinum, you will receive all four.

 Each follower comes with various abilities and traits.
 Some are pre-determined by level, quality, trait and/or ability.
 As a minimum, all followers start with one trait and ability.

 Followers may also be recruited from the inn so if you’re lacking a profession specialist or counter to a mission, you can find what you need there (except for fishing).
 These followers start from level 90 and can be either uncommon, rare or epic.
 Just talk to the Headhunter inside the tavern and select the trait or ability you want.
-She will then give you a choice of three followers per week so choose carefully because you won’t be able to change your mind later.
+She will then give you a choice of three followers per week but choose carefully because you won’t get another chance to choose between another choice of three.

 Here are the basics:

 - Uncommon: 1 ability, 1 trait